-Rules for the Fink Center AIA Stock Pitch Competition
+Rules for the Fink Center Stock Pitch Competition

 1. Composition: Top MBA Programs.
 Each team will have between two and four members who must be full-time or fully-employed MBA students (1st or 2nd years are accepted).

 2. Submission and Notification: Applications will be mailed to all invited teams and application, resumes, and registration fee are due by midnight PST on January 29, 2015.
 We will notify you of acceptance by January 30, 2015 (registration will be refunded for any team not accepted).

 3. Substitutions: Accepted teams may only change team members on a case-by-case basis, with permission from the event coordinators.